-According to a recent meta-analysis by Van Iddekinge and colleagues, integrity tests may not be as predictive of job performance as once thought.
+According to a recent meta-analysis, or statistical combination of many past studies, integrity tests may not be as predictive of job performance as once thought.
 Integrity tests have become popular with organizations and practitioners due to their high correlations with job performance and few differences between groups (based on race, gender, etc.).
-But, Van Iddekinge et al. were concerned that past meta-analytic results drew too heavily on unpublished studies authored by test publishers.
-In fact, only 10% of one meta-analysis’ sample was made up of studies published in peer-reviewed journals (pro-tip: we like things that are peer reviewed).
+But researchers (Van Iddekinge et al. 2012) were concerned that past meta-analytic results drew too heavily on unpublished studies authored by test publishers.
+In fact, only 10% of one meta-analysis’ sample was made up of studies published in peer-reviewed journals.

 The authors used 104 studies (42 were published and 62 were unpublished) to investigate if including more “neutral” primary studies whose methodology has been more rigorously vetted would change the test’s validity.
 They reported that the overall job performance validity is .13 to .16 depending on whether it’s corrected for unreliability.
 In other words, this validity coefficient is much lower than originally reported and indicates that the integrity test is not as predictive of job performance as once thought.
 Although the test has a higher validity coefficient for counterproductive work behaviors (.26 to .32), this is still lower than originally reported in previous meta-analyses.

 THE BOTTOM LINE